IBM/wxflows/examples/tool-calling/langchain/javascript/README.md

-# Using watsonx.ai Flows Engine with watsonx.ai JS SDK
+# Using watsonx.ai Flows Engine with LangChain JS

 Here's a step-by-step tutorial for setting up and deploying a project with `wxflows`, including installing necessary tools, deploying the app, and running it locally.

 This example consists of the following pieces:

-- watsonx.ai SDK (models)
+- LangChain JS SDK (models)
 - wxflows SDK (tools)

+> You can use any of the [supported chat models](https://js.langchain.com/docs/integrations/chat/).

 This guide will walk you through installing the `wxflows` CLI, initializing and deploying a project, and running the application locally.
 We’ll use `google_books` and `wikipedia` tools as examples for tool calling with `wxflows`.